-4. There must be intention to create legal relationship.
+4. There must be an intention to create a legal relationship.

 Note: ‘Communication’ means the content of offer must come into the knowledge of the person to whom the offer is made.

-Note: There are some offers where there is no intention to create legal relationship.
+Note: There are some offers where there is no intention to create a legal relationship.

-3. Express offer.
-It is an offer which is made by words either oral or in writing.
+3. Express offer: It is an offer that is made by words, either oral or in writing.

-4. Implied offer.
-It is an offer which is made by conduct or gesture of the parties.
+4. Implied offer: It is an offer that is made by the conduct or gesture of the parties.

-5. Counter offer.
-When a person to whom the offer is made does not accept the offer [as it is] he counters the condition.
-This is called counter offer.
+5. Counter-offer: When a person to whom the offer is made does not accept the offer [as it is], he counters the condition.
+This is called a counter-offer.

-6. Cross offer.
-When two offers of same terms and conditions cross each other at same time, it is called cross offer.
+6. Cross offer: When two offers of the same terms and conditions cross each other at the same time, it is called cross offer.

 7. Standing offer: An offer is a standing offer if it is intended to remain open for a specified period.